NavidBinAhmed/NavidBinAhmed/README.md

-# Full-Stack AI Software Engineer
+# Full-Stack AI Engineer & Data Scientist

 👋 **Python developer** from Bangladesh - **Python for AI use cases and Django-based web development to add substantial business values**